ICB-DCM/C-COMPASS/doc/usage.rst

 #. **Pre-Processing**

    #.
-Once columns are annotated, click `Process Fract.` or `Process TP`
+Once columns are annotated, click :guilabel:`Process Fract.`
-      to import the data.
+      or :guilabel:`Process TP` to import the data.

    #.
 Fractionation and TotalProteome data can be processed independently.

 #. **Marker List Import**

    #.
-In the `Marker Selection` frame, load marker lists via the `Add...`
+In the :guilabel:`Marker Selection` frame, load marker lists via the
+      :guilabel:`Add...` button.
-      button.
-Multiple marker lists can be imported, and individual lists can be removed using the `Remove` button.
+      Multiple marker lists can be imported, and individual lists can be removed using the :guilabel:`Remove` button.

    #.
 Imported marker lists will be displayed in the box.

    #.
 For each marker list, specify the key column (e.g., gene names)
       and the class column (e.g., compartment).

    #.
-In the `Fract.
-Key` section, select the column from the fractionation dataset that contains the compatible key naming.
-If the identifier and key column are the same, select `[IDENTIFIER].`
+In the :guilabel:`Fract.
+Key` section, select the column from the
+      fractionation dataset that contains the compatible key naming.
+      If the identifier and key column are the same, select :guilabel:`[IDENTIFIER].`

 #. **Marker Check & Matching**

    #.
-Click `Manage...` to view all class annotations from the marker lists.
+Click :guilabel:`Manage...` to view all class annotations from the
+      marker lists.
       Unselect any classes you do not want in the analysis or rename them.

    #.
-Classes with different nomenclatures (e.g., ``ER`` vs. ``Endoplasmic Reticulum``) can be merged by giving them the same name.
+Classes with different nomenclatures
+      (e.g., ``ER`` vs. ``Endoplasmic Reticulum``) can be merged by giving them the same name.

    #.
 Median profiles of marker proteins and Pearson correlation matrices
       can be displayed via the corresponding buttons.
       Export options for plots and tables are available.

    #.
-Confirm your marker selection by clicking `Match!`.
+Confirm your marker selection by clicking :guilabel:`Match!`.

 3. Training
 ===========

 #.
-Start the training process by clicking `Train C-COMPASS`.
+Start the training process by clicking :guilabel:`Train C-COMPASS`.

 #.
-Various network architectures will be trained and evaluated for optimal results.
+Various network architectures will be trained and evaluated for optimal
+   results.
 This process may take over an hour, depending on dataset size.

 #.
 Progress will be shown in the background console window.